realworldocaml/book/en/imperative-programming.md

 ((typ ocamltop)(name imperative-programming/file2.topscript)(part 2))
 ```

-This is really an example of a more general complexity of imperative
+This is really an example of a more general issue with imperative
 programming.
 When programming imperatively, you need to be quite
 careful to make sure that exceptions don't leave you in an awkward
 state.

-`In_channel` also supports some idioms that handle some of the details
+`In_channel` has functions that automate the handling of some of these
-of this for you.
-For example, the `with_file` function takes a
+details.
+For example, `In_channel.with_file` takes a filename and a
-filename and a function for processing that file, and takes care of
+function for processing data from an `in_channel`, and takes care of
-the opening and closing of the file transparently.
+the bookkeeping associated with opening and closing the file.
+We can
+rewrite `sum_file` using this function, as shown here.

 ```frag
 ((typ ocamltop)(name imperative-programming/file2.topscript)(part 3))